-Some medicines and ABILIFY may interfere with each other.
+Some medicines and Aripiprazole GH may interfere with each other.
 These include:

-- medicines used to treat brain disorders such as, anxiety, depression, mood swings, epilepsy or seizures, Parkinson's disease or insomnia. - medicines used to treat high blood pressure - medicines used to treat fungal infections - medicines used to treat heart rhythm disturbances - medicines used to treat bacterial or viral infections - a medicine called cyclosporin (Neoral®; Sandimmun®) - a medicine called cimetidine (Tagamet®; Magicul®;)
+medicines used to treat braindisorders such as, anxiety, depression, mood swings, epilepsy or seizures, Parkinson's disease or insomnia;

+- medicines used to treat high blood pressure; - medicines used to treat fungal infections; - medicines used to treat heart rhythm disturbances; - medicines used to treat bacterial or viral infections; - a medicine called cyclosporin (Neoral^(R); Sandimmun^(R)); - a medicine called cimetidine (Tagamet^(R); Magicul^(R);).

-These medicines may be affected by ABILIFY, or may affect how well it works.
-Your doctor may need to adjust your dose of Abilify or of the other medicine.
+These medicines may be affected by Aripiprazole GH, or may affect how well it works.
+Your doctor may need to adjust your dose of Aripiprazole GH or of the other medicine.

-Eating grapefruit or drinking grapefruit juice may affect how ABILIFY works.

-Your doctor or pharmacist may have more information on medicines to be careful with or avoid while taking ABILIFY.
+Eating grapefruit or drinking grapefruit juice may affect how Aripiprazole GH works.
+Your doctor or pharmacist may have more information on medicines to be careful with or avoid while taking Aripiprazole GH.

-How to take ABILIFY
+How to take Aripiprazole GH

 Follow all directions given to you by your doctor or pharmacist carefully.
 They may differ from the information contained in this leaflet.
 Your doctor or pharmacist will tell you how much you will need to take each day.
+This much you will need to take each day.
 This will depend on your condition and whether you are taking any other medicines.